 What Makes a Video Worth Watching?

 Videos that are worth watching have one main thing in common.
-It’s not the killer visuals or the soothing voiceover or the eye-catching animation or the catchy music.
+It’s not the killer visuals, soothing voiceover, eye-catching animation, or catchy music.
 It’s the story.
 Videos that tell a great story, and invite their viewers to participate in that story as the hero, are the videos that are remembered and shared.
 Videos that don’t are forgotten, because nobody will listen if your message isn’t clear and concise, no matter how amazing the visuals are.

 That’s why we spend a lot of time with our clients on developing their story in clear and concise ways.
 Without clarity, your audience will only leave confused from vague, undefined messages.
 If viewers can’t understand who you are, what you do, why it matters, and how they fit into the story, they check out.
 Being concise is also critical because viewers don’t have the time to waste listening to videos ramble on about this and that.
 Clear and concise stories are what make videos worth watching.